 New calls to regulate the US cryptocurrency industry has been made by Representative Bill Huizenga, a key member of the Financial Services Committee.

-According to a Bloomberg report, the lawmaker says that within the next year, the Congress should focus on making rules for the “muddied and fairly opaque” crypto markets in order to protect investors.
+According to a Bloomberg report, the lawmaker says that within the next year, Congress should focus on making rules for the “muddied and fairly opaque” crypto markets in order to protect investors.

 To this effect, Huizenga suggests that the Congress should closely work with existing regulators like the Securities Exchange Commission and the Commodity Futures Trading Commission to oversee the space.